 - Rinse noodles thoroughly, then drain and transfer to a dry bowl

-- In a separate small bowl combine almond butter, sesame oil, ume vinegar and sweetener
+- In a separate small bowl combine almond butter, sesame oil, ume vinegar, and stevia

 - Toss noodles with sauce